We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 We weighed weather and cost against each other to come up with the best times to visit Uluru.
 Follow our suggestions and you will enjoy pleasant weather without blowing your budget.

 Best time to visit Uluru

-May to September - excluding the winter school holiday period (late June/early July).
+We recommend visiting between May to September - excluding the winter school holiday period (late June/early July).

 Being in the middle of the Australian desert, Uluru is not the most comfortable place to visit during the heat of summer so the winter months are prime time to pay the Red Centre a visit.

 Prices skyrocket around the school holiday period, so steer clear of the winter holiday break for the biggest savings.